rakbha9/MultipleLinearRegression/README.md

 # Project Name
-Prediction of rental bikes using Multiple Linear Regression
+Prediction of rental bikes using Multiple Linear Regression.

 ## Introduction
 BoomBikes has recently suffered considerable dips in their revenues.
 In order to make a business plan to accelerate its revenue we have to model the demand for shared bikes with the available independent variables.